MichaelBaynon/node-db-challenge-1/README.md

   - [ ] retrieving a list of tasks. **The list of tasks should include the project name and project description**.
 - [ ] When returning `project` or `task` information, the `completed` property should be `true` or `false`.

+I have these things located in the "actual tasks" folder i know its a little rough with the naming conventions but it was last minute and didnt wanna go back and change the names

 For example, instead of returning a `task` that looks like this:

 ```js